RyanLHicks/nuclear_reactors_sql/README.md

 #### **8. What is the current status for nuclear power?**
 - SQL Query and Raw Data:
   - [Finds out how many operational reactors are current and how many have shutdown in the past](https://github.com/user-attachments/assets/8c5fa796-5719-4c3b-9206-8362e97239de)

+    We can see that there are 412 total operational reactors and 209 shutdown reactors worldwide.
   - [Shows the distribution of shutdown and operational reactor types](https://github.com/user-attachments/assets/46386b0f-5f69-42d2-839c-0a42a3d2302a)

+    This is showing how many of each reactor type is shutdown vs operational.
+We can see that there are more PWRs operational and shutdown than any other type.
   - [Analyzes the percent of operational and shutdown reactor types](https://github.com/user-attachments/assets/6f57ed69-e1d9-4eb1-9658-d01e945bd3dd)

+    This shows that Heavy-Water Moderated, Boiling Light-Water Cooled Reactor (HWLWR), Heavy-Water Moderated, Gas Cooled Reactor (HWGCR), Steam Generating Heavy-Water Reactor (SGHWR), and Other (X) reactors are permanetly shutdown and non are in current operation.
+The highest shutdown operational type is GCRs which have a 84% shutdown rate.
   - [Shows which countries have the most shutdown nuclear reactors](https://github.com/user-attachments/assets/3857a18a-8789-4d70-b821-4f94c0de315f)

+    We can see the country with the most shutdown reactors and the USA leads that statistic with 41% of reactors shutdown permanetaly.

 - Visualilzations:
   - Operational vs Shutdown reactors count: